brunomadlum/webwhatsapp-automation/Readme.md

 -In this code we used selenium and pandas frameworks

 -In the excel file you should fill the b column with the number in country code + state code + number, for example: "5521999999999"

+-Your browser's .exe file must be in the code folder, recommended to use chrome